02v1.0Jun 3, 2026

 Convention adherence asks whether the agent built the way the app already builds, reusing its components and tokens and matching how it names and formats things.

-What a host app is
+A host app is a complete product

 Our first host app is a task tracker: list, board, and calendar views; filtering, sorting, and grouping; a command palette; the usual furniture of a real productivity tool.
-The first scenario asks the agent to add saved views: let a user name the current filter-and-sort setup, switch between saved ones, and edit or delete them.

 The brief reads like a normal product ticket.
 What it deliberately does not do is tell the agent how to build any of it.
-The answers are in the existing app, waiting to be read.
-Two examples follow, each the kind of decision that simply does not exist until there is an existing codebase to make it in.

 Where does the editor live?
 The brief asks for a way to create and edit a saved view.
 It never says whether that should be a modal, a drawer, a separate page, or an inline form.
 On a blank canvas, several of those are defensible and there is no way to be wrong.
 In this app, creating and editing a task already opens a right-side drawer.
 So a saved-view editor that opens as a modal is the weaker answer.
 Modals are fine in general.
 Here the app already settled how "create and edit" looks, and a modal breaks from it.
-The right call is knowable only by reading the app.
+The right call requires reading the app.
 That is Product fit, and here one answer is clearly better, precisely because the app exists.

 The task tracker's existing right-side drawer for creating a task, sliding over the dimmed list behind it.